Hummelt/Disaster-Response-Pipelines/README.md

 Instructions to use the application on a local computer:

 - Run the following commands in the project's root directory to set up database and model
-- Run ETL pipeline
+- Run ETL pipeline: python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
-- Run ML pipeline
+- Run ML pipeline: python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
-- Run the following command in the command line in the app's directory
+- Run the following command in the command line in the app's directory: python run.py
 - Open new web browser and go to http://0.0.0.0:3001/